-15. We have been appointed by the General Assembly of Shareholders on July 20, 2020 to audit the financial statements of Vista Bank (România) S.A. for the financial year ended December 31, 2020.
-The uninterrupted total duration of our commitment is 5 year, covering the financial years ended December 31, 2016 to December 31, 2020.
+16. We were appointed by the General Meeting of Shareholders on May 7, 2021 to audit the separate financial statements of Vista Bank (Romania) SA for the financial year ended December 31, 2021.
+The uninterrupted total duration of our commitment is 6 years, covering the financial years ended December 31, 2016 and December 31, 2021.